TaichiEndoh/google-scholar-scraper-main/README.md

 pipenv is coupled tightlly with virtualenv so that you need to activate virutalenv before execute python script.

 This template solves this problem by hooking login using `ENTRYPOINT` of Dockerfile and `.bashrc` so that you are automatically logged in to pipenv environment same as `pipenv shell`.

+On Windows OS, use the pipenv_docker batch file to start the docker and then use the following method

+google-scholar-scraper

+By running the scraper_start shell
+100 articles related to the keywords you entered related to the keyword

 ## for fast development